Bold hedge funds mull risky Greek debt battle

 The hedge funds favour the bonds governed by more investor-friendly foreign jurisdictions which limit a country's ability to impose losses.
 The Greek legal system is seen as likely to be more sympathetic to the government.

-Bingham McCutchen, another law firm, said on Monday it was advising holders of a Greek 650 million Swiss franc (450.2 million pound) bond.
-Bondholders holding a "material portion" of the bonds had grouped together and were exploring ways to "address (their) concerns and to protect the rights of holders," Bingham said.
+Bingham McCutchen, another law firm, said on Monday it was advising holders of a Greek 650 million Swiss franc ($707.33 million) bond.
+Bondholders holding a "material portion" of the bonds had grouped together and were exploring ways to "address (their) concerns and to protect the rights of holders", Bingham said.

 INTERNATIONAL COURTS